Othentic-Labs/price-oracle-example-eigenda/README.md

 > This might take a few minutes when building the images

-# ⚡️ Executing a task
+# ⚡️ Execute a task
 To execute a task we send a
 POST request to the Execution Service: